tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 secondary-reverse-paths:

-> A YANG container that holds teh set of secondary reverse paths.
+> A YANG container that holds the set of secondary reverse paths.
 A secondary reverse path is identified by 'name'.
 A secondary reverse path can be referenced from the TE Tunnel's 'candidate-secondary-reverse-paths' list.
 A secondary reverse path contains attributes similar to a primary path.

-The following set common path attributes are shared for primary forward and reverse primary and secondary paths:
+The following set of common path attributes are shared for primary forward and reverse primary and secondary paths:

 path-computation-method: